Special Weather Statement issued for Southern Gila Highlands, Black Range by NWS - NewsBreak

 Special Weather Statement issued for Southern Gila Highlands, Black Range by NWS

-Effective: 2021-08-03 13:00:00 MDT Expires: 2021-08-03 15:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Southern Gila Highlands, Black Range SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL GRANT COUNTY UNTIL 330 PM MDT At 218 PM MDT, Doppler radar was tracking a strong thunderstorm in the vicinity of Iron Creek CG and Emory Pass.
-This storm is moving south at 10 mph.
-Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Emory Pass, Iron Creek CGalerts.weather.gov
+Effective: 2021-08-03 13:00:00 MDT Expires: 2021-08-02 17:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Southern Gila Highlands, Black Range; Southwest Desert, Lower Gila River Valley; Upper Gila River Valley SPECIAL WEATHER STATEMENT At 426 PM MDT, Doppler radar was tracking a strong thunderstorm 7 miles northeast of Redrock, moving southeast at 15 mph.
+Half inch hail and winds in excess of 30 mph will be possible with this storm.
+Locations impacted include Redrock, Oak Grove, Gila Middle Box, Tyrone Mine and Jacks Peak.alerts.weather.gov

 Comments / 0